rcquan/ecstasy/README.md

 Ecstasy
 =======

+* Track the individual pills through the years
+* Plot ALL the pills on a scatter plot

 Visualizing laboratory pill testing data from EcstasyData.org, an independent laboratory testing program run by the Erowid Center.

 **Collaborators**: Ryan Quan (rcquan), Frank Chen (frankchen07)